AnkitMaheshwariIn/Payment-Gateway-Proxy-with-LLM-Risk-Summary/README.md

 - Each rule contains:
   - `label`: Human-readable description
   - `condition`: JavaScript expression as a string (evaluated at runtime)
-  - `score`: Numeric value added to fraud score if rule triggers
+  - `score`: Numeric value added to fraud score if rule triggers (0.0 to 1.0)
 - Rules are loaded and evaluated dynamically for each charge
 - Easily maintain and update risk logic by editing the JSON file—no code changes required